-High noise levels in hospitals and medical environments is linked to increased illness and slower healing.
+High noise levels in hospitals and medical environments can slow healing, or increase illness.

-The World Health Organisation (WHO) recommends that patient room noise levels are maintained around 30 decibels, with the maximum noise level being 40 decibels.
-But, according to a recent study, the average sound level at hospitals is actually 48 decibels.
+The World Health Organisation (WHO) recommends that patient room noise levels are around 30 decibels, with the maximum noise level being 40 decibels.
+According to a recent study, the average sound level in a hospital is 48 decibels.

 Medical facilities are all subject to noise pollution - either from medical equipment, trolleys, vehicles, or from staff and other patients.
-Research is demonstrating that there are an increased number of problems caused by excess noise - including, high blood pressure and increased heart rate, increased errors and staff attrition, and a lack of speech privacy in professional rooms.
-Maybe even more importantly, excess noise causes patients to lose sleep, impeding their ability to heal, and is also linked to increased requests for medication.
+Research is demonstrating there is an increase in the number of problems caused by excess noise - including high blood pressure and increased heart rate, increased errors, and a lack of speech privacy in professional rooms.
+Maybe even more importantly, excess noise causes lost sleep, impeding patients’ ability to heal, and increased requests for medication.

-Studies also show that a good sound environment significantly increases the overall quality of care in medical facilities, including benefits such as lowered blood pressure, improved quality of sleep, reduced intake of pain medication, improved communication, lowered stress levels, increased patient safety and enhanced staff wellbeing.
+Studies show that a pleasant sound environment significantly increases the overall quality of care in medical facilities.
+Resulting in benefits such as lower blood pressure, improvements in quality of sleep, a reduction in the intake of pain medication, better communication, lower stress levels, and an increase in patient safety and staff well-being.

-Avenue Interior Systems has many products to assist in achieving what is considered a comfortable and healthy acoustic environment in medical applications.
-We understand the value of a well-designed healthcare facility, and our high-performing and aesthetic products combine functionality, sustainability and décor in one.
+Avenue Interior Systems has a range of solutions to assist in achieving a comfortable and healthy acoustic environment in medical applications.
+We understand the value of a well-designed healthcare facility, and our high-performing and aesthetic products combine functionality, sustainability and decor in one.